Trillspectre/dashtia/README.md

  https://www.youtube.com/watch?v=jsxFEONN_yo&t=486s
  <br>startbootstrap.com free themes
  <br>mermaidchart.com ERD
- Code Institute and its staff who have helped me le
+ <br>Code Institute and its staff who have helped me learn a skill I have always wanted to and a special thanks to Marko and Mark for helping me achieve that dream

+ <br> The south yorks/berkshire cohort and the lancashire cohort who have helped me through the course and I have made some friends I hope I will keep for a long time

+ <br>In memory of my mother who wanted to see me finish the course and held out till the submission date.

  ## Conclusion